Jump to content

 Screening | Fluxfilm Anthology

 Compiled by George Maciunas, Fluxfilm Anthology is a classic in experimental film.
-Containing more than 30 shorts from 1962 to 1970, that last from 10 seconds to 10 minutes, the screening includes works by Yoko Ono, Nam June Paik, Wolf Vostell, Mieko Shiomi, Dick Higgins, and more.
+Containing more than 30 shorts from 1962 to 1970, that last from 10 seconds to 10 minutes, it includes works by Yoko Ono, Nam June Paik, Wolf Vostell, Mieko Shiomi, Dick Higgins, and more.
+The screening is introduced by art historian and Fluxus scholar Magdalena Holdar.

 Funding